openjdm/openjdm.github.io/_sources/option_paralysis.md

 to changes in the ways choices are presented can help us better understand how to achieve the results for which we are aiming.
 The tough decisions that these situations present can be alleviated with the help of heuristics and past knowledge.
-In the next chapter, you learn about sunk cost and how that also factors into the decision-making process.

 ## References